-Physically, the cavitation process is governed by thermodynamics and kinetics of the phase change process.
+Physically, the cavitation process is governed by thermodynamics kinetics of the phase change process.
 The liquid-vapor conversion associated with the cavitation process is modeled through $\dot{m}^+$ and $\dot{m}^-$ terms in Eq.
-(3), represent, which respectively condensation and evaporation.
+(3), which respectively represent, condensation and evaporation.
 The particular form of these phase transformation rates, which in case of cryogenic fluids also dictates the heat transfer process which forms the basis of the cavitation model.
-These modeling approached in following are as paragraph.
+These modeling approached as in following paragraph.